kedacore/sample-dotnet-worker-servicebus-queue/README.md

 }
 ```

-Create a base64 representation of the connection string and update our Kubernetes secret in `deploy/deploy-secret.yaml`:
+Create a base64 representation of the connection string and update our Kubernetes secret in `deploy/deploy-app.yaml`:

 ```cli
 ❯ echo "<connection string>" | base64
 ```

-### Installing our order processor
+### Deploying our order processor

 We will start by creating a new Kubernetes namespace to run our order processor in: